LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/are-bacteria-sentient.md

 Is God sentient?

-How much sentience
+How much of sentience?

+&nbsp;

-is enough?
+If it is measurable,

-Does it matter?
+machines would be alive,

+and fellow humans

+with more life than others.